Beta Help us improve: share your feedback on our new website.

 Rachael Dorman, Technical Education and Training Programme Delivery Manager at HES, said: “We’re thrilled to be welcoming visitors to the Engine Shed as part of Doors Open Days, and to offer members of the public the opportunity to explore one of very few places across the world to house such cutting-edge heritage digital and science work.

-Through a range of demonstrations and activities, visitors will learn more about our rich built heritage, the traditional material and skills that have been used to create it, and how we’re using technology and innovation to sustain it for the future.
+Visitors will learn more about our rich built heritage, the traditional material and skills that have been used to create it and how we’re using technology and innovation to sustain it for the future.

 Entry is free however booking is essential for Saturday 23 September.
 A drop-in approach will be in operation on Sunday 24 September, however prompt arrival for the advertised session times is encouraged.
 For more information and to book, visit the Engine Shed website.